 - improve amenities.

 The Conservation Society is open to all who support these objectives.
-Membership is free and there is normally an open meeting at 7.30pm on the last Thursday of the month (except December) at the Lord Nelson Inn.
+Membership is free and there are regular open meetings.
 The Luddenden in Bloom group is supported by the Luddenden Conservation Society.

 The Society also carries out projects in accordance with the above aims.
 Recent projects (click here for more information) include:

 - Natural History display boards